Performance tennis competitions calendar

 However, we are mindful of the need to keep activities fun and inclusive alongside appropriate levels of competition.

 Our goal is for regular opportunities throughout the year for the best players to come together and enjoy a high volume of competitive matches.
-There will also be a new 10U Regional Team competition to provide more team based competitive opportunities at this age group.

 For junior players between the ages of 10 and 14 we want to increase the number and quality of competitions to provide them with more opportunities to play the best opponents at national and international level more regularly.
 We also want players to gain as much experience as possible against different opponents on all surfaces.

-Next year will see national level competition for the 11U age group including a new 11U National Championship, as well as wildcard playoff events into the 12U TE events, to provide young players with early international competition experience.
+In 2022 we introduced national level competition for the 11U age group including a new 11U National Championship, as well as wildcard playoff events into the 12U TE events, to provide young players with early international competition experience.

 For Junior players over the age of 14 our intention is to enhance the quality of both international and national competition.

 As this is a key stage in a player’s development, our aim is to wherever possible reward success and provide opportunities for players to play up at higher levels in order to improve their game.
-So there will continue to be earned progression and wildcard opportunities for players who win competitions.
-This will include continuing the arrangement with the AELTC to grant wildcards into The Championships qualifying and junior events in 2022 for the winners and runners-up at the 18U/16U National Championships.
+So, there will continue to be earned progression and wildcard opportunities for players who win competitions.
+This will include continuing the arrangement with the AELTC to grant wildcards into The Championships qualifying and junior events in 2023 for the winners and runners-up at the 18U/16U National Championships.

 We will also continue to offer junior feed up opportunities through the allocation of wild cards into LTA British Tour events to provide opportunities for juniors to play up in adult national level competition, further supporting their game development.